 Once you’ve worked up an appetite, head off for a delicious meal.
 There are plenty of places nearby, including cafes, coffee shops and restaurants, serving up the traditional seaside cuisine of fish and chips.

 Scotland also boasts some of the darkest skies in Europe, making it one of the best places to stargaze.
 Visit the pool by night for a midnight swim under the stars, the perfect activity for a warm summer evening.

-Just under an hour from both Challaborough Bay Holiday Park and Torquay Holiday Park, Tinside Lido has been voted one of the top 16 best outdoor pools in Britain.
-This iconic Art Deco inspired round pool has great views overlooking The Sound, one of Plymouth’s most popular bays.
+Just under an hour from both Challaborough Bay Holiday Park and Torquay Holiday Park, Tinside Lideo is an iconic Art Deco inspired round pool has great views overlooking The Sound, one of Plymouth’s most popular bays.
 From small fishing boats to huge ferries, enjoy watching a vast array of boats glide into the harbour as you relax by the pool.

 Three fancy fountains and regular inflatable fun sessions make this salt water pool a great day out for the kids this summer.
-Whilst the children have fun, you can soak up the sun on the terrace whilst looking out onto the sparkling sea.
+While the children have fun, you can soak up the sun on the terrace and look out onto the sparkling sea.
 Visit the lido by night, and watch a film at one of the many open-air cinema events hosted at the pool.